 Do not forget during a trip on the Klostergarten Route:

-- A backpackin which you can accommodate your utensils.
+- A backpack, in which you can store your utensils and a Jacket can accommodate.

-- A sun hatwhen the sun is shining outside.
+- sun hatwhen the sun is shining outside.

 - Your Photo camera, because there's a lot to photograph on the way.